 Have you ever had to deal with complaints from your child’s teacher about his unacceptable behavior in school?
+Or had to explain to her that your sweet little one has many good character traits and is usually not abusive?

 If you have, you surely know how it feels.